 If you are using Google Analytics and starting to use Piwik, you can import your Google Analytics data history into Piwik.
 You can also use several web analytics tools at the same time so feel free to experiment!

 To help you decide on a Web Analytics software, you might want to look at the list of features in Piwik or the online demo.
 Piwik offers nearly all features that other tools may offer, and also has some unique features such as Real Time visitor details, Ecommerce Analytics, Visitor Profile, Real Time Visitor Maps and an awesome Mobile App.
 Finally, our Roadmap is public, and the community can check our progress on the public issue tracker.

 You can add unlimited websites to track in Piwik, in the Admin Websites section.
 In fact, Piwik scales well to thousands of websites, and a few Piwik users are tracking even more.
 Each Website is defined by a URL.
 You can track sub domains in the same Piwik website, or you can create a different website for some of your subdomains.
 Learn more about creating Websites in the Managing websites page.

-If you track many subdomains in the same Piwik website, you might want to have the domain name appear on your Page Title reports.
-If you want to show “support.example.org/Homepage" rather than "Homepage”, check out the JS setDocumentTitle documentation.
+If you track many subdomains in the same Piwik website, you might want to see the domain name directly in your Page Title reports.
+If you want to show “support.example.org/Homepage” instead of simply “Homepage”, check out the JS setDocumentTitle documentation.

 You can add unlimited number of Goals to track in Piwik (newsletter subscription, file download, ‘thank you’ page, etc.).
 Learn more about how to track your website Goals in the Goal Tracking documentation.